RetroDECK/ES-DE/THEMES-DEV.md

 New theming abilities like GIF and Lottie animations were also added to the new theme engine.

+The NanoSVG rendering library has been replaced with [LunaSVG](https://github.com/sammycage/lunasvg) which greatly improves SVG file support as NanoSVG had issues with rendering quite some files.
+There might be some slight regressions with LunaSVG, but most of these are probably due to issues in NanoSVG that caused some non-conformant files to render seemingly correct.
+Make sure to compare any SVG files that don't seem to render correctly in ES-DE with what they look like if opened in for example Firefox or Chrome/Chromium.

-The following are the most important changes compared to the legacy theme structure:
+As for more specific changes, the following are the most important ones compared to legacy themes:

 * View styles are now limited to only _system_ and _gamelist_ (there is a special _all_ view style as well but that is only used for navigation sounds as explained later in this document)
 * The hardcoded metadata attributes like _md_image_ and _md_developer_ are gone, but a new `<metadata>` property is available for populating views with metadata information